firegnome/spring-cloud-prototype-gcp/README.md

 ## License

-This project is made avaible under the MIT License.
+This project is made available under the MIT License.
 See the [LICENSE](LICENSE) file for the full license.

 The logos used in the diagrams are registered trademarks of Google LLC (Google Cloud), Pivotal Software Inc (Spring), Docker Inc. (Docker), Salvatore Sanfilippo (Redis)